Dr Lisa Long

 Dr Lisa Long is a Senior Lecturer in Criminology.
 She joined Leeds Beckett University in 2015 and has taught on a range of Criminology modules.

 Her research interests include 'race' and racism(s), inequalities in the Criminal Justice System and Critical Race Theory/Criminology.
 Lisa was awarded her doctorate in 2016 by University of Leeds.
 Her monograph, 'Perpetual Suspects: A Critical Race Theory of Black and Mixed-Race Experiences of Policing', is recently published with Palgrave Macmillan.

 Dr Long leads Race, Crime and Social Exclusion and co-leads Policing and Social Control at level 5.
 She also contributes to the MSc.
 Criminology and supervises research projects across all levels of study.

-- Long LJ (2018) Perpetual Suspects: A Critical Race Theory of Black and Mixed-Race Experiences of Policing.
-Springer.
+Long LJ (2018) Perpetual Suspects: A Critical Race Theory of Black and Mixed-Race Experiences of Policing.
+Palgrave Macmillan.

-- Long LJ (2016) Policing through ideologies of gender: Hegemonic white masculinity and the threat of the big black man University of Sheffield 24/05/2016.
+Long LJ (2016) Policing through ideologies of gender: Hegemonic white masculinity and the threat of the big black man.
+In: Policing, Race and Legitimacy, 24 May 2016 - 25 May 2016, University of Sheffield.

 Long L (2015) Still 'Policing the Crisis'?
 Black and Mixed 'Race' Peoples Experiences of Policing.
 In: BSA Annual Conference 2015 - Societies in Transition: Progression or Regression?, 15 April 2015 - 17 April 2015, Glasgow Caledonian University, UK.

 Long LJ (2013) Still'Policing the Crisis'?: Black and Black and White Mixed ‘Race’ Experiences of Policing in an Unequal Society.
 12 September 2013.